Pracheachon: 1962 election

 The Krom Pracheachon was again subject to repressive measures (ostensibly for reasons of "security") in the run-up to the 1962 elections, in which its members hoped to participate.

 Sihanouk's police arrested 14 of its remaining members, including Secretary-General Non Suon; they were charged with possessing documents incriminating them in seeking the overthrow of the Sangkum regime by North Vietnam.
 They were initially sentenced to death by a military court, with the sentences later being commuted to life imprisonment.
-The Pracheachon dissolved, and many of the remaining leftists fled Phnom Penh for the forests, with the exception of several prominent figures (Khieu Samphan, Hou Yuon and Hu Nim) who had joined the Sangkum.
-At around this time Communist leader Tou Samouth disappeared; Saloth Sar assumed the clandestine Party's leadership.
+The Pracheachon dissolved, and many of the remaining leftists fled Phnom Penh for the forests, except for several prominent figures (Khieu Samphan, Hou Yuon and Hu Nim) who had joined the Sangkum.
+Around this time, Communist leader Tou Samouth disappeared; Saloth Sar assumed the clandestine party's leadership.

 1972 election

 Following Lon Nol's expulsion of Sihanouk in the Cambodian coup of 1970 and the subsequent declaration of the Khmer Republic, the Pracheachon was resurrected, and fielded some candidates against Nol's Socio-Republican Party in the 1972 elections.

-It was initially expected that its leader would be the leftist Hang Thun Hak; Hak instead joined the PSR, and Penn Yuth emerged as its leader.
-Yuth, now an officer in the Khmer National Armed Forces was however by this time a close associate of Lon Nol, and it was widely thought that the Pracheachon had been reorganised by Nol's brother Lon Non specifically to provide a 'token' opposition to the PSR.
+Initially, its leader was expected to be the leftist Hang Thun Hak; Hak instead joined the PSR, and Penn Yuth emerged as its leader.
+Yuth, now an officer in the Khmer National Armed Forces was, however by this time a close associate of Lon Nol, and it was widely thought that the Pracheachon had been reorganized by Nol's brother Lon Non specifically to provide a 'token' opposition to the PSR.
 Figures associated with the Pracheachon in this period included Saloth Chhay, a left-wing journalist who was the brother of Pol Pot (Saloth Sar).
-All seats in the elections were won by the Socio-Republican Party.
+The Socio-Republican Party won all seats in the elections.